Saqib drives KhanMather’s strategic vision and manages client relations.

 Before KhanMather, Saqib had worked for a number of excellent UK based law firms where he developed an innate and technical knowledge of the defendant insurance industry.
 This knowledge has allowed the firm to obtain fantastic results for our personal and business clients.

-Saqib has a keen interest in the ever-expanding area of Data Protection and Freedom of Information which is a very hot topic at the moment especially in light of the recent introduction of General Data Protection Regulation (affectionately known as ‘GDPR’), Brexit and the impact upon international trade relations.
+Saqib has a keen interest in the ever-expanding area of Data Protection and Freedom of Information which is a very complex area and a particularly hot topic at the moment especially in light of the introduction of General Data Protection Regulation (affectionately known as the ‘UK GDPR’) in 2018, Data Protection Act 2018, Brexit and the impact upon international trade relations.

 When he is not at work, Saqib is a keen sportsman and loves to watch and play football and rugby.
-Saqib is in the process of improving his own fitness following a serious car accident and is now a regular gym attendee and it is noted that his efforts are starting to pay off!
-Saqib has three young children who take up most of his time and on the odd occasion when Saqib is not doing any of the above, he also enjoys spending time socialising with family and friends via FaceTime, Zoom and Teams!!!
+Saqib is in the process of improving his own fitness following a serious car accident and is hoping to be a regular gym attendee.
+He has three young children who take up most of his time and on the odd occasion when he is not doing any of the aforementioned, he also enjoys spending time socialising with family and friends.
+It is worthy of note that he has recently taken up Clay Pigeon Shooting and is hoping to join a local shooting club so as to hone his gun skills.